Modeling the bounce of a gas-filled ball: Abstract

 \section{Abstract}

-The ``coefficient of restitution'' $\epsilon$ is a measure of the energy which is retained when a ball bounces.
-This can be easily and accurately measured in an ``at home'' experiment.
-Here, for a gas-filled ball such as a tennis ball, we construct a simple two-parameter model to describe how $\epsilon$ changes as a function of temperature.
+The coefficient of restitution $\epsilon$ characterizes the energy retained when a ball bounces, and can easily be measured in an ``at home'' experiment.
+For thin-walled gas-filled balls such as basketballs, we construct a simple two parameter model to describe how $\epsilon$ changes as a function of the ball's internal pressure.
 A comparison with data shows good agreement.
+With additional assumptions, the model also predicts how $\epsilon$ changes as a function of temperature.
+A comparison with tennis ball data shows surprisingly good agreement.